changetocoding/PyBeginnersKli/Week2/Datastructures.md

 ### Homework review
 - Udacity course
 - Bart simpson
+- Homework difficulty
 - Where does the name 'Python' come from?

 ### Overview
 In this lesson we will cover how to get help and datastructures for grouping things:
-Help:
-- Documentation
-- Stackoverflow

-Datastructures:
-- Lists
-- Sets
-- Tuples
-- Dictionaries

-### Documentation
+### Documentation/Getting help
 [official python docs](https://docs.python.org/3/tutorial/index.html)
 [Stackoverflow](https://stackoverflow.com/questions/tagged/python) Q&A site
-Just (google)[https://lmgtfy.com/?q=python+for+loop] (or your favourite search engine) it
+Just (google)[https://lmgtfy.com/?q=python+for+loop] (or your favourite search engine) it Ask fellow classmates

 ### Lists
 Collection of objects.
 Flexible size